Now, let’s discuss some more in this second part. Learn more about the different options for tooth replacement, as well orthodontic treatment.

 A fixed bridge replaces one or more missing teeth.
 It is made up of porcelain, metal, or a combination of both, depending on your functional and esthetic needs.

-Front teeth calls for the use of highly-esthetic porcelain, while back teeth mostly require metal due to heavy biting forces.
+Front teeth call for the use of highly-esthetic porcelain, while back teeth mostly require metal due to heavy biting forces.

-Metal-porcelain bridges, otherwise called a PFM (porcelain-fused-to-metal) bridge, can be used on any teeth regardless of their location because it combines the esthetics of porcelain with the strength of metal.
+Metal-porcelain bridges, otherwise called a PFM (porcelain-fused-to-metal) bridge, can be used on any teeth regardless of their location because it combines the aesthetics of porcelain with the strength of the metal.

 Removable dentures, meanwhile, replace two or more missing teeth.
-It may also be used to replace a single tooth whenever a fixed bridge or a dental implant is not indicated.
+It may also be used to replace a single tooth whenever a fixed bridge or a Dental Implant Treatments is not indicated.